All Products

 credentialsConfig.setType("credentials_uri");

-// Specify the URI of the credential, in the format of http://local_or_remote_uri/.
+// Obtain the URI of the credential in the http://local_or_remote_uri/ format by specifying the ALIBABA_CLOUD_CREDENTIALS_URI environment variable.

 com.aliyun.credentials.Client credentialClient = new com.aliyun.credentials.Client(credentialsConfig);